 To get the measurement, just use the basic measuring tape reading for men.
 Grasping one end of the tape, loop the other around your waistline, which is slightly above the hip bone, and back to the starting point for an accurate waist measurement.

 You may add one to two inches on the waist, depending on if you want a tight or loose size.

 Check our suit size guide for more information.

 How to Measure Waist for Dress

-In terms of dresses, three major body parts are needed to be measured, the bust, the waist and the hips.
-These measurements must all be measured in inches.
+In sizing for dresses, three major body parts must be measured – bust, waist, and hips.
+These must all be measured in inches.

-To figure out the right dress size, pick the largest size among the three measurements, as that will be your dress size.
-If you prefer the dress to be extra fitted, just have the other parts tailored like bust or hips.
+To figure out the right size, pick the largest size among the three measurements because that will be your dress size.
+If you prefer the dress to be custom fitted, just have the other parts tailored to fit the remaining body parts.

-To measure your waist for dresses, stand in front of a mirror then bend on one side at the waist.
+To measure your waist for dresses, stand in front of a mirror, then bend to one side at the waist.
 A crease will form while you are bent to the side, and that is where you will measure your natural waist.